v-shmyhlo/dalo/README.md

-# An attempt to built simple general parallel data loader
+# An attempt to build simple general parallel data loader